z-open/zerv-sync/README.md

 When data is updated in the backend, a notification must be implemented to emit the data/object change.
 Publications react to those notifications.
 They will directly push the changes to their subscribers if determined to be related.

-The idea is to decrease the number of accesses to the db:
+The objective is to decrease the number of accesses to the db:

 - In most cases, the publication only needs to access the persistence layer at initialization.
 - If the connection to the subscribers is lost for a short period of time, the publication caches next changes and give enough time for the client to reconnect.